arceruiz/tech-challenge-product/README.md

 ## Running the unit tests

 Simply run ```make run-tests``` and let the magic happens.
 At the end it will automatically open an html with the coverage % for every package.

+## Test + Build + Bake Image

+Simply run ```make test-build-bake``` and let the magic happens.
+The docker file will run the unit-tests, build the application and bake the docker image for the application.

+## Infrastructure

+This application runs in a k8s cluster.
+The manifests about the configuration of this application are in this [repository](https://github.com/mauriciodm1998/product-service-gitops).